NH Alert: Bills Authorizing Public Trespass to Save Animals Suspected of Danger in Vehicles Scheduled for Committee Consideration

 Alabama – Send Your Support for Bill that Allows Dogs in Outdoor Seating Areas of Restaurants

 Alabama House Bill 209 seeks to authorize food service establishments to allow pet dogs in outdoor restaurant seating areas if the company wishes to do so.
 It requires that the dog be leashed or in a pet carrier and under control, and sets out access, sanitation, and other requirements.
 HB 209 specifies that only service […]https://www.akc.org/legislative-alerts/alabama-send-support-bill-allows-dogs-outdoor-seating-areas-restaurants/ | February 18, 2020

-Ask Michigan Senate to Support Prohibition on Breed-Specific Laws
+Ask Michigan Committee to Support Ban on Breed-Specific Laws Tomorrow (2/19)

 The Michigan House Local Government and Municipal Finance Committee will be considering a bill tomorrow (Wednesday, February 19), that seeks to protect the rights of responsible dog owners in the state by prohibiting municipalities from enacting breed-specific policies.
 This would be a significant step forward for Michigan dog owners, as there are several localities that […]https://www.akc.org/legislative-alerts/ask-michigan-committee-support-ban-breed-specific-laws-tomorrow-2-19/ | February 18, 2020